About the course

 - Principles of repairing an extensor tendon

 - Principles of repairing a flexor tendon

 - Wound healing and principles of reconstructive surgery

-At the end of the course, the attendee should:
+At the end of the course, the delegate should:

-- have appreciated the importance of aseptic precautions in surgery.
+- have understood the importance of aseptic precautions in surgery.